OWASP/owasp-mastg/tests-beta/android/MASVS-NETWORK/MASTG-TEST-0x20-1.md

 ### Third-party Libraries

-Other libraries, such as [OkHttp](https://square.github.io/okhttp/), [Retrofit](https://square.github.io/retrofit/) or Apache HttpClient may have their own configurations for TLS protocols.
+Some third-party libraries, such as [OkHttp](https://square.github.io/okhttp/), [Retrofit](https://square.github.io/retrofit/) or Apache HttpClient, provide custom configurations for TLS protocols.
+These libraries may allow enabling outdated protocols if not carefully managed:

-For example, if the app uses OkHttp and sets the allowed TLS protocols to `ConnectionSpec.COMPATIBLE_TLS` by calling `okhttp3.ConnectionSpec.Builder.connectionSpecs(...)`, this results in one or more insecure TLS versions (e.g, in TLS v1.1 (see ["configuration history"](https://square.github.io/okhttp/security/tls_configuration_history/#okhttp-313))).
+For example, using `ConnectionSpec.COMPATIBLE_TLS` in OkHttp (via `okhttp3.ConnectionSpec.Builder.connectionSpecs(...)`) can lead to insecure TLS versions, like TLS 1.1, being enabled by default in certain versions.
+Refer to OkHttp's [configuration history](https://square.github.io/okhttp/security/tls_configuration_history/) for details on supported protocols.

-The API call `okhttp3.ConnectionSpec.Builder.tlsVersions(...)` (["OkHttp documentation"](https://square.github.io/okhttp/features/https/)) can also be used to set the enabled protocols.
+The API call `okhttp3.ConnectionSpec.Builder.tlsVersions(...)` can also be used to set the enabled protocols (["OkHttp documentation"](https://square.github.io/okhttp/features/https/)).

 ## Steps